ChrisR08/HTML_CSS_JS-Food-Blog-Site/README.md

 That's it...
-You should now be able to view the project in your web browse!
+You should now be able to view the project in your web browser!